-1. Power pop band based in Los Angeles late 70s and, featuring guitarist Jack Lee, bassist Peter Case, and drummer Paul Collins.
-They sound is fast, energetic and dynamic pop in the style of the Ramones, Romantics, 20/20 and Blondie (whom covered the Nerves' song "Hanging On the Telephone")
+1. Power pop band based in Los Angeles during the late 70s, featuring guitarist Jack Lee, bassist Peter Case, and drummer Paul Collins.
+Their sound is fast, energetic and dynamic pop in the style of the Ramones, Romantics, 20/20 and Blondie, who covered the Nerves’ song ”Hanging On the Telephone.“

 2. A three-piece rock band from Chicago, Illinois, in the late-90's and early 2000's featuring drummer Elliot Dicks, bassist Seth Skudrick (also backing vocals), and guitarist and vocalist Rob Datum.

 3. The Chicago-based Nerves (missing the preceding "the") began in 1997.
 According to their record label, Thrill Jockey Records, on which they released their first album, Nerves, in 1998, "they have been burning it up ever since.
 The music is pure Rock and Roll.
 They play short, frenetic sets that leave both band and audience gasping for air."
 Chicago's Nerves released New Animal in 1998 and World of Gold in 2001.